-ELECTRONIC SERVICE AND MAINTENANCE
+FLECTRONIC SERVICING AND MAINTENANCE

-Electronic techniques have provided expanded entertainment and educational facilities such as monochrome and color television, frequency modulated radio, high fidelity amplifiers, and stereophonic and quadrophonic sound equipment.
-Miniaturization of components, introduction of modules and multi-purpose circuitry have added to the electronics field.
-All these advanced developments call for skilled, up-to-date servicemen
+Electronic techniques have provided expanded entertainment and educational facilities such as monochrome and color television, frequency modulated radio, high fidelity amplifiers, and stereophonic sound equipment.
+Miniaturization of components, introduction of modules and multipurpose circuitry have added to the electronics field.
+All these advanced developments call for skilled, up-to-date service personnel.

-Students in the Electronics Service and Maintenance curriculum acquire the ability, knowledge, and experience to install and maintain the advanced electronic devices in business, industry and the home.
+Students in the Electronic Servicing and Maintenance curriculum acquire the ability, knowledge, and experience to install and maintain the advanced electronic devices in business, industry and the home.
 Intensive training is provided in the application of principles, methods, and techniques used in the electronics field.
 This knowledge is then combined with practical experience of the construction, properties, operation, and limitations of electrical devices.